mbeckh/msvc-common/README.md

 [submodule "<name>"]
 	path = lib/<name>
 	url = <repository>
-	udate = merge
+	update = merge
-	branch = <branch|".">
+	branch = <branch>|.
 	shallow = true
 ~~~

 If the submodule contains submodules referenced by the pattern described in this file, you SHOULD also add `fetchRecurseSubmodules = false`.
+You MAY also consider setting `update = rebase` and `branch = .`

 ### `msvc/`
 This folder contains all project files and settings for the project.